-When you bring people together to work on complex problems, you should anticipate there to be disagreements and conflict within your group.
+When you bring people together to work on complex problems, you should anticipate there will be disagreements and conflict within your group.
 It is helpful to make a plan with other leaders from your group on how to deal with conflict when it happens.
 Having an agreed upon process ready will help you work through conflict in a way that makes your members and group stronger.
+Like most parents, young parents receive an insurmountable amount of feedback about their parenting.
+Even well meaning young parent peers can provide feedback or harsh critiques without realizing it.
+Parenting is a very personal process and experience.
+While community support and input is essential, knowing when to ensure young parents are not further stigmatizing and or judging one another is important so that all young families feel safe and welcomed in the process.